mofe-stack/PeerConf/README.md

 that answer then becomes the trace's vote.

-when a trace leaves an active seat, peerconf can launch a replacement trace, subject to the configured sampling budget. this allows computation to be redirected away from traces that have already reached a sufficiently confident conclusion or dropped below the threshold and toward additional independent attempts.
+when a trace leaves an active seat, peerconf can launch a replacement trace, subject to the configured sampling budget, and that replacement is judged against the threshold as it generates. this allows computation to be redirected away from traces that have already reached a sufficiently confident conclusion or dropped below the threshold and toward additional independent attempts.